Reconstructive Surgery, changing lives for better

 It is important to exercise patience with the healing process after Reconstructive surgery for burns.
-After the surgery, you will notice changes in the appearance, color, and feeling of your skin at the site of damage, however it will take some amount of time before you begin to notice it completely.
+After the surgery, you will notice changes in the appearance, color, and feeling of your skin at the site of damage, however, it will take some amount of time before you begin to notice it completely.
 Feeling of numbness and tingling is common but these will tend to fade away as you progress towards recovery.

 Leg Defects surgery – Operative

-Meticulous suturing is required for reconstructive microvascular surgery used to treat leg defects.
+Precise suturing is required for reconstructive microvascular surgery used to treat leg defects.
 The surgeon may request preoperative testing to ensure normal anatomy and assess the amount of operative success.
-The procedure is somewhat long and extensive and may require at least one week of hospitalization in most of the cases.
+The procedure is somewhat long and extensive and may require at least one week of hospitalization in most cases.
 However with the good results that accrue, one should really not think too much about this requirement.